Tuesday, June 30, 2015

 7. Garnish with chopped parsley (optional), and serve hot.

-So that is our dinner for two - me and my hubby.
+So that is my dinner.
 Good food for a great weekend!
 Bon appétit!

 Tuesday, June 2, 2015